tearoom1/uniform-spam-words/README.md

-        'spamWords' => [ // define your own spam words, the key number defines the weight of the words 1 => ['promotion', 'free'], // weight 1, increases spam likelihood only a little 6 => ['seo', 'marketing'], // weight 6, increases spam likelihood a lot ],
+        'spamWords' => [ // define your own spam words, the key number defines the weight of the words 1 => ['promotion', 'free'], // weight 1, increases spam likelihood only a little 6 => ['seo', 'marketing'], // weight 6, increases spam likelihood a lot
+            // Note: If a word exists in both built-in/file lists and spamWords config,
+            // the config weight will override the file weight (no double counting) ],
         'silentReject' => false, // Reject spam without showing error messages (returns a space as error message), default false
         'debug' => true, // Enable debug logging, default false